rurban/smhasher/README.md

   Special care needs to be taken for crc, most FNV1 variants, fletcher, Jenkins.
 And with GOOD hashes all MUM variants, like mirhash, MUM, wyhash32.

+  Independently from this, when the attacker knows the seed it will lead to DDOS attacks.
+Even with crypto hashes in power2 hashtables.

 Typical undefined behaviour (**UB**) problems: